laiongabriel/sans-bot/README.md

 # Sans Bot 🤖

-Welcome to Sans' repository, the home of the one and only Discord bot that combines the powers of Zen Quotes, CATAAS, Random.dog, bible-api, and the amazing ChatGPT API.
+Welcome to Sans' repository, the home of the one and only Discord bot that combines the powers of Zen Quotes, CATAAS, Random.dog, and the bible-api.
 I guarantee that this bot will make you question why you ever used any other bot before.

 ## Features: